JensDll/vue3-form-validation/README.md

 };
 ```

-To get better type inference while writing the `useValidation` function, it's recommended to define the structure of your `formData` upfront and pass it as the generic parameter `T`.
+To get better type inference while writing the `useValidation` function, it's recommended to define the structure of your data upfront and pass it as the generic parameter `T`.
 The type for the example above is pretty straightforward:

 ```ts
 type FormData = {